bgruening/galaxytools/tools/chatgpt/README.md

 ### Custom OpenAI-compatible server

 Connect to any server that implements the OpenAI Chat Completions API (e.g., vLLM, Ollama, LiteLLM proxy, Mistral, local deployments).
-Provide the server URL and model name.
+The server URL is configured once in the Custom Server Credentials section; only the model name is specified per run.
 Authentication is optional — many local servers do not require an API key.

 ## Credentials

 - **OpenAI API Key**: Required when using the OpenAI server type.
 Enter your key in the Galaxy credentials section.
+- **Custom Server URL**: Required when using the Custom server type.
+The base URL of the OpenAI-compatible API (e.g. `https://api.example.com/v1`, `http://localhost:8000/v1`).
+It must start with `http://` or `https://`.
 - **Custom Server API Key**: Optional.
 Only needed if your custom server requires authentication.
 Leave empty for servers without API key requirements (e.g., local vLLM or Ollama).

 ## Usage